How To: Count the number of point features within a polygon in ArcMap

 This workflow explains the steps to determine the number of earthquakes that have occurred in the polygon that represents Indonesia.

-For help in determining how to symbolize your map based on the number of point features contained or intersecting a polygon, please refer to knowledge base article 43094, How to symbolize polygons based on the number of intersecting points.
+Note: For help in determining how to symbolize a map based on the number of point features contained or intersecting a polygon, refer to How To: Symbolize polygons based on the number of intersecting points.

 - In the attribute table of the point shapefile, create a field called 'Count' of type 'Short Integer'.

 - Calculate the Count field to equal to 1 by right-clicking the field name, and clicking Field Calculator.

 - Type the integer 1 in the white dialog area below Count = , and click OK.

 - Right-click the polygon shapefile and click Joins and Relates > Joins.
 Click the drop-down list and select Join data from another layer based on spatial location.

 - Specify the point shapefile from Step 1.

 - Select the first bullet, Each polygon is given a summary of the numeric attributes..., and check the Sum box.

 - Specify an output location, and click OK.